License GuideSOC 41-9022

 Read more

-You'll face two separate sections on your real estate salesperson exam.
-The national portion covers 80 to 100 multiple choice questions on agency law, contracts, property rights, financing, fair housing, valuation, and federal disclosures.
-Your state section adds 30 to 50 questions on local licensing law, escrow procedures, and state-specific agency rules.
-You need to score 70 to 75 percent on each section to pass, and each is graded independently.
-If you fail one section, most states let you retake just that part without repeating the one you passed.
-PSI and Pearson VUE administer exams at proctored testing centers, with remote online options available in some states.
+You'll face two independent sections.
+The national exam covers 80 to 100 multiple choice questions on agency law, contracts, property rights, financing, fair housing, valuation, and federal disclosures.
+Your state section adds 30 to 50 questions on local license law, escrow rules, and state agency practices.
+You need to score 70 to 75 percent on each section to pass.
+If you fail one section, most states let you retake just that part without repeating the section you passed.
+PSI and Pearson VUE administer exams at proctored testing centers, and some states offer remote online testing.

 Renewal